programminghistorian/jekyll/lessons/mac-installation.md

 the computer when using the terminal.
 If you see `‘/usr/bin/python’` or something similar containing the word ‘python’ and a bunch of slashes, then you are all set.
-If not, close the Terminal, download the latest stable release of the Python programming language (Version 2.7.3 as of May 2012) and install it by following the instructions on the [Python website][].
+If not, close the Terminal, download the latest stable release of the Python programming language (Version 2.7.12 as of August 2016) and install it by following the instructions on the [Python website][].

 ### Create a Directory